nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

    :lower_limit: (number)

 :description: (string)
+:pre_pay: (boolean) Is this a pre-pay meter?
 :wireless: (boolean)

+:wireless_configuration: (dict) All strings are human-readable free text:

-:wireless_base: (string) Description of the base station used
+   :base: (string) Description of the base station used.
+Manufacturer, model,
+          version etc.
+   :protocol: (string) e.g. 'zibgee', 'WiFi', 'custom'.
+If
+                    custom then add a link to documentation if available.
+   :carrier_frequency: (number) MHz
 :data_logger: (string) Description of the data logger used

 .. _building-schema: